Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Evaluation criteria

 \subsection{Performance on control objectives}

-Another direct way to evaluate an algorithm is by measuring its performance against its defined control objectives, as discussed in \cref{sec:algo}.
-Common metrics include average travel time, travel distance, service rate, and revenue.
-Importantly, the choice of metrics should align with model assumptions.
-For instance, if a model imposes a maximum waiting time or a service window, the notion of average waiting time alone may not fully capture service quality.
-In such cases, one could additionally consider the service rate, accounting for the capped waiting time.
-Furthermore, in models without strict waiting-time constraints, outliers in which some passengers wait significantly longer than others could be hidden by using averages.
-Crucially, this could introduce equity concerns, which should be explicitly acknowledged.
-One way to reveal whether such disparities occur is by reporting the 95th percentile waiting time, as suggested in~\cite{bischoff2016simulation}.
+A natural way to evaluate an algorithm is by measuring performance on its stated control objectives (\cref{sec:algo}), using metrics such as average travel time, distance, service rate, and revenue.
+These metrics should be consistent with model assumptions.
+For instance, if a maximum waiting time or service window is imposed, average waiting time alone may not reflect service quality; service rate under the imposed cap should also be reported.
+In models without strict waiting limits, long-wait outliers may be obscured by averages, raising equity concerns; reporting tail statistics (e.g., 95th-percentile waiting time~\cite{bischoff2016simulation}) helps reveal such disparities.

-Demonstrating performance improvement requires not only showcasing efficiency gains but also establishing the robustness of these improvements across diverse scenarios, thereby ensuring the generalization ability of new approaches.
-Specifically, robustness can be validated through sensitivity analysis, evaluating performance variations across different conditions, including demand patterns~\cite{wen2017rebalancing,gammelli2021graph}, algorithm-specific parameters (i.e., \gls{abk:av} penetration rate~\cite{yang2020planning}, capacity~\cite{simonetto2019real}), and fleet size~\cite{duan2020centralized,hyland2018dynamic}.
-Reporting the robustness of the performance improvement and the factors affecting it is crucial for the reproducibility of the results.
+Beyond efficiency gains, it is important to demonstrate \emph{robustness} across scenarios to support claims of generalization.
+This can be assessed via sensitivity analysis, varying demand patterns~\cite{wen2017rebalancing,gammelli2021graph}, algorithm-specific parameters (e.g., \gls{abk:av} penetration~\cite{yang2020planning}, capacity~\cite{simonetto2019real}), and fleet size~\cite{duan2020centralized,hyland2018dynamic}.
+Reporting how performance changes under such variations is crucial both for interpreting results and for reproducibility.